Denis-Source/file_backup/README.md

 ## Showcase

 The console applicaiton has the following signature:
-> All of the exapmles below were provided using [WSL](https://docs.microsoft.com/ru-ru/windows/wsl/install) to avoid mixing of UNIX and Windows file system path formats.

 ```sh
 usage: main.py [-h] [-ih INPUT_HANDLER] [-oh OUTPUT_HANDLER] [-i INPUT] -o OUTPUT [-v]